geotools/geotools/docs/user/library/coverage/jp2k.rst

-The JP2K plug-in allows GeoTools to make use of the JP2K format provided via the available JP2K image readers in the JAI ImageIO project plus an optional ImageIO plugin based on the Kakadu library which is activated only when the Kakadu SDK is in the path (the Kakakdu SDK is not Open Source but t comes with a variety of licenses).
+The JP2K plug-in allows GeoTools to make use of the JP2K format provided via the available JP2K image readers in the JAI ImageIO project plus an optional ImageIO plugin based on the Kakadu library which is activated only when the Kakadu SDK is in the path (the Kakakdu SDK is not Open Source but it comes with a variety of licenses).

 Notice that: